 Kodiak Marine Debris Removal & Monitoring Project

-Island Trails Network is teaming up with the NOAA Marine Debris Program to lead volunteers in removing marine debris on shorelines accessible from the road system in and around Kodiak, Alaska.
+Island Trails Network teamed up with the NOAA Marine Debris Program and lead volunteers to remove marine debris on shorelines accessible from the road system in and around Kodiak, Alaska.

 Type of Project: Community-based Marine Debris Removal Grant

 Project Dates: September 2017 - October 2019